ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <blockquote>CreatingaNode.jsAutomationCore
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>7.
 Breaking the Monolith: How I Modularized a Messy JavaScript App and Made It Shine - <a href="https://medium.com/@kainatnafees/breaking-the-monolith-how-i-modularized-a-messy-javascript-app-and-made-it-shine-8dcb75f31b20?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Kainat Nafees`**

 <blockquote>From One Massive app.js File to a Scalable, Maintainable JavaScript Architecture.
 Every JavaScript developer starts with a single file…
 Continue reading on Medium »</blockquote>

-<h3>5.
+<h3>8.
 60 Best JavaScript Libraries for Building Interactive UI Components - <a href="https://medium.com/nerd-for-tech/60-best-javascript-libraries-for-building-interactive-ui-components-9c610ef9389d?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Usman Writes`**

 <blockquote>This list covers tools for building everything from simple buttons to complex data grids and animations.
 Choose based on your project’s…
 Continue reading on Nerd For Tech »</blockquote>

-<h3>6.
-Choosing the Right AI Tools for Your Frontend Stack: A Strategic Imperative for 2025 - <a href="https://medium.com/@nvanaveen96/choosing-the-right-ai-tools-for-your-frontend-stack-a-strategic-imperative-for-2025-06745876f0ee?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Naveen Kumar`**

-<blockquote>The landscape of frontend development is rapidly evolving, with AI tools becoming indispensable for boosting productivity, enhancing…
-Continue reading on Medium »</blockquote>

-<h3>7.
-How I Built a Real-Time Dashboard with JavaScript That Actually Saves Time - <a href="https://medium.com/@sa82912045/how-i-built-a-real-time-dashboard-with-javascript-that-actually-saves-time-3c8b9053cc3f?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Babar saad`**

-<blockquote>A full walkthrough of designing, building, and optimizing a modern JS-based dashboard using vanilla JS, Chart.js, and WebSocket integration
-Continue reading on Medium »</blockquote>

-<h3>8.
-10 Common jQuery Mistakes Developers Still Make in 2025 — NexGismo - <a href="https://medium.com/@nexgismo/10-common-jquery-mistakes-developers-still-make-in-2025-nexgismo-e8721b05a4c0?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nexgismo`**

-<blockquote>Even in a world dominated by modern JavaScript frameworks like React, Vue, and Svelte, jQuery still quietly powers a massive number of…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>